What is E-commerce?

 Customers sitting at any corner of the world can now easily discover and purchase whatever they want through online retailers and marketplaces, without stepping out of their homes.

 And this is a major factor that has given rise to the eCommerce industry and allows it to expand even further with upcoming and cutting edge technology being added to the industry every day to make the purchasing experience of customers better and smoother.

-What are the Different Models of eCommerce Business?
+What are the Different Models of e-Commerce Business in India?